BASEBALL CARDS PRINTED

 In the 1950s and 60s, Topps released highly collectible high-quality sets on a yearly basis, cementing their status as the top brand.
 Their cards have been endlessly reprinted and counterfeited ever since due to their popularity among both old and new collectors.
 Stars of the time like Mickey Mantle, Willie Mays, and Sandy Koufax achieved a kind of fame and mystique through their colorful Topps incarnations.
 This timeframe is also considered the “golden age of television” as baseball gained wider viewership, fueling increased collecting of the beautiful accompanying cards.

-Read also: 1993 CLASSIC BASEBALL CARDS DATABASE
+Read also: 2012 TOPPS BASEBALL CARDS OF VALUE

 The 1970s saw the rise of other notable competitors like Fleer and Donruss challenging Topps’ dominance through innovative unlicensed sets.
 These additions sparked greater competition, expanded production, and introduced sought-after rookie cards forfuture Hall of Famers like George Brett.
 The rise of strong regional brands in the 1980s like Sportflics and Score also helped diversify the burgeoning multimillion-dollar hobby.
 During this period, card companies started experimenting with novel production techniques, insert sets, and oddball promotions.